LinuxCNC/wlo/_posts/2015-11-29-new-rtai-kernel.md

 title: 'New RTAI kernel: Linux 3.16.7 with RTAI 5.0-test1'
 date: 2015-11-29 10:33:31.000000000 -07:00
 ---
+Update: RTAI-5 support has been merged into mainline.
+The 2.7 and master branches build and run right out of the box.

 New RTAI kernel packages are available for Debian Jessie, based on Linux 3.16.7 and RTAI 5.0-test1.